alexandrubaban/spiritual-edb/README.md

-spiritual-edb
+Spiritual EDB
 =============

-Adding templating and model-view-like features to Spiritual GUI.
+Adds templating and model-view-like features to Spiritual GUI.